robric/wiki-contrail-controller/RBAC.md

 RBAC currently works in conjunction with Keystone relying on user credentials obtained from keystone from token present in the API request.
 Credentials include user, role, tenant and domain names and corresponding UUIDs.

 API level access is controlled by list of rules.
-Attachment point for the rules is domain and project.
+Attachment point for the rules is global-system-config, domain and project.
 Resource level access is controlled by permissions embedded in the object.

 # API Level access control